Ear Tubes in Kids

 - Uninfected fluid buildup in the middle ear that lasts at least three months and causes hearing loss or speech delays

 The ENTs at Children’s Healthcare of Atlanta perform thousands of ear tube surgeries each year.
-Our pediatric-trained surgeons know how to care for kids of all ages—even children as young as 2 months old—and are specialists in diagnosing and treating chronic ear infections, as well as when it may be time for your child to undergo ear tube surgery.
+Our pediatric-trained surgeons know how to care for babies and kids of all ages and are specialists in diagnosing and treating chronic ear infections, including those that require ear tube surgery.

 When it comes to your child, where you take them matters.